alibaba/arthas/arthas-tutorials-en/case/web-console/web-console.md

 ## The Web Console in the tutorial

-> Note: The 80 port is accessed in the tutorial because port forwarding.
-In the local, you need to access port 8563.
+> Note: Due to platform limitations, we are unable to demonstrate the Web Console.
+Please run it locally to experience it.

 ## Local